Philliec459/Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data/README.md

 ### In this Jupyter Notebook we also have an Automatic option (‘YES’,’NO’) that if Auto=‘NO’, then the python loglan will allow you to make your own picks for the following Thomeer parameters that are used as seeds to the process:

       1) Pd1 (Closure Correction is already input as a curve).
-If Auto='Yes', then Pd1 is automatically picked.
+If Auto='YES', then Pd1 is automatically picked.
       2) BV1 & Pd2 if there are 2 Pore Systems used in Auto = 'NO' or 'YES'.
       3) BVtotal if 2 Pore Systems in Auto = 'NO'.